What Do Photonics Engineer Do?

 - Optoelectronics Engineer

 There were about 132,500 jobs for Photonics Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Photonics Engineer by 2026.
-The BLS estimates 9,500 yearly job openings in this field.
+There will be an estimated 9,500 positions for Photonics Engineer per year.

 The states with the most job growth for Photonics Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.